Reef Wreck & Critter

 Lembeh Strait Landscape

-Live Aboard Diving Indonesia
+Live Aboard Diving Raja Ampat

 We began running live-aboard dive trips in 1982, off the remote coast of Western Australia.
 We expanded our diving interests into Indonesia a few years later, when we began exploring the outer islands of Sulawesi and Moluku.